-Henry Charles Anstey, very likely a member of the Twillingate Ansteys (see below for our evidence backing this up), was born in July 1872 in Sheerness to parents James Anstey and Esther Elizabeth Billings.
+Henry Charles Anstey, a member of the Chatham Ansteys of Kent, was born in July 1872 in Sheerness to parents James Anstey and Esther Elizabeth Billings.
 He grew up in Sheerness and had become an Apprentice Engine Fitter at Sheerness Dockyard by c1890.
-In 1895 he married Elizabeth Ellen Wilton at St Jude in East Brixton.
+In 1895 he married Elizabeth Ellen Wilton at St Jude in East Brixton and they had children:

-At the outbreak of World War One in 1914, Henry, by this time a highly experienced Naval Engineer, offered his services to the Royal Navy and was advised to retain his position in Chile (see his obituary below), but in 1917 he resigned that appointment and returned to England, being attached to the Admiralty as ‘Deputy Assistant Director of Materials and Priority‘ to help the war effort.
+At the outbreak of World War One in 1914, Henry, by this time a highly experienced Naval Engineer, offered his services to the Royal Navy and was advised to retain his position in Chile, but in 1917 he resigned that appointment and returned to England, being attached to the Admiralty as ‘Deputy Assistant Director of Materials and Priority‘ to help the war effort.

 A detailed obituary of Henry appears in ‘Proceedings of the Institution of Mechanical Engineers‘ Volume 144 Issue 1 page 140.
 It reads: